lemelon/cozysdk-client/api.md

 In Cozy, to facilitate data organization, the documents are used via a 'docType' field.
 This way It can simplify the requesting and organize rights access.

 You need to enter 'docType', so for example if you want to define a request to get all the contacts, you'll have to add "Contacts" as a docType name.
-You also need to make sure that you added the permissions in the package.json like so:
+You also need to make sure that you added permissions in the package.json like so:

     "cozy-permissions": {
         "Contact": {